superjimpupcake/Pupcake/README.md

 $node->hello();
 ```

-### Using the node plugin: http.createServer, benchmarked with Node.js v0.8.8, our php server is about 100% faster!
+### Using the node plugin: http.createServer, benchmarked with Node.js v0.8.8, our php server is faster than node.js and can handle high number of concurrent requests
 In the example below, we mimic the node.js's http server creation process and send "Hello World" to the browser
 ```php
 <?php